RocketSoftware/uniface-ux/README.md

 Users can use these Uniface UX bundle files to update or replace the existing bundles in their Uniface installation.

 Users should ensure that the UX Widget Interface Version (web.ini) of Uniface UX matches the version in their Uniface installation.
-Both versions should be identical.
-If they differ, users are strongly adviced to verify compatibility.
-Using mismatched versions may lead to unexpected errors or unstable behaviors.
+If the versions differ, users are strongly adviced to verify compatibility, as mismatched versions may cause unexpected errors or unstable behaviors.

 ### How to deploy the self-built bundle files into the Uniface installation

-Suppose your Uniface installation is located in ${UNIFACE_INSTALLATION_DIR} - for example "C:\Program Files\Uniface\Uniface10403".
+Assume your Uniface installation is located in ${UNIFACE_INSTALLATION_DIR} - for example "C:\Program Files\Uniface\Uniface10403".
 By default, the Uniface UX bundles are located in ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux.

 To deploy your self-built unifaceux bundles, copy the content of unifaceux\dist to ${UNIFACE_INSTALLATION_DIR}\uniface\webapps\uniface\common\ux, replacing the existing files.